ipython/traitlets/docs/source/best-practices.md

-# Tips for using Traitlets
+# Best Practices

-A collection of useful design tips for using traitlets in your application or library.
+A collection of useful design tips & best practices for using traitlets in your application or library.

 ## Avoid using "pure config" objects